-Configure domains for WAF service
+Configure security service domains for WAF service

 Domains are a way to segment network traffic for different applications.
 You can use traffic domains to create multiple isolated environments within a Citrix ADC appliance network.
 An application belonging to a specific traffic domain communicates with entities and processes traffic within that domain.
 The traffic belonging to one traffic domain cannot cross the boundary of another traffic domain.

 Use the following steps to add security service domains by using specific application firewall functionality.